alecisec/mattermost-migration/README.md

 ### Initialize target database.

-* Setting `mattermost/config/config.json` to target database
+* Set `mattermost/config/config.json` to target database

-* Running `mattermost/bin/platform` to create initial Mattermost schema.
+* Run `mattermost/bin/platform` to create initial Mattermost schema.

 > Run mattermost (./bin/platform) and stop (Ctrl + C) when initialize complete.

 * Truncate all tables.

-> In fact, just truncate `Systems` table will be enough.
+>Normally truncating the `Systems` table will be enough.
 (At first, other table is empty)

 ### Rename `application.properties.default` to `application.properties`